Honor Society (film)

-Honor Society is a 2022 American coming-of-age comedy film starring Angourie Rice and Gaten Matarazzo.
-It is directed by Oran Zegman based on a screenplay written by David A. Goodman.
+Honor Society is a 2022 American coming-of-age comedy film directed by Oran Zegman, written by David A. Goodman, and starring Angourie Rice, Gaten Matarazzo, and Christopher Mintz-Plasse.

 It was released on Paramount+ on July 29, 2022, to positive reviews from critics, with praise for the performances of Rice, Matarazzo, and Mintz-Plasse.

 Plot

 Honor Rose is an ambitious senior at George H. W. Bush High School who has dedicated her entire academic career to being accepted into Harvard University, hoping to escape her mediocre middle-class life.
-Part of this plan (which also includes feigning several interests) involves earning a letter of recommendation from her guidance counselor, Mr. Calvin.
-Calvin, a wannabe musician with an inappropriate crush on Honor, has connections to the university and tells her that he is considering her plus three other students for the recommendation.
+Part of this plan involves earning a letter of recommendation from her guidance counselor, Mr. Calvin.
+Calvin is a musician with an inappropriate crush on Honor but has connections to Harvard, so Honor remains close to him.
+He tells her that she, along with three other students, are in consideration for his letter of recommendation.
 She quickly deduces who they are: star athlete Travis Biggins, creative introvert Kennedy Park, and the awkward but academically brilliant nerd Michael Dipnicky.
-Honor resolves to eliminate all of them from contention with the help from "fake" friends Emma and Talia.
+Honor resolves to eliminate all of them from contention with the help from friends Emma and Talia.

-Honor's master plan begins when she joins the theatre club and persuades them to put on a production of Mary I of England, hoping the project will distract Kennedy and cause her grades to sink.
+Honor's plan begins when she joins the theatre club and persuades them to put on a production of Kennedy's play about Mary I of England, hoping the project will distract Kennedy and cause her grades to sink.
 Honor also persuades Travis to join the production, hoping to sabotage his athletic prestige and push him into pursuing his closeted crush on one of the actors.
-Believing that Michael is interested in her and bad at talking to girls, Honor makes herself his lab partner and accepts his requests to follow her on social media.
-In her attempts to charm him, Honor invites Michael to her house for study sessions.
+Her plan to take down Michael is to make him infatuated with her and unable to focus on studies.
+One day in chemistry class, Honor becomes his lab partner and invites him to her house for study sessions.
 During their first study session, Honor tries to distract Michael by dressing scantily and insincerely flirting with him, but Michael ends up charming her instead with his kindness and their mutual interest in The Handmaid's Tale.
 Honor eventually proposes studying at Michael's house next time, but he is hesitant.
 She soon discovers that this is because Michael lives in foster care.

-Her increasing attraction to Michael is fully realized when they sneak into a fancy house after school.
-Michael kisses her, and they start a relationship which culminates in Honor publicly kissing him, shocking her classmates.
-Meanwhile, she begins to genuinely enjoy the theatre club and making real bonds with Kennedy and Travis.
+Honor's increasing attraction to Michael is fully realized when they sneak into a fancy house after school, where they kiss.
+The midterms arrive and Kennedy's and Travis' grades both slip due to their involvement in the play.
+Honor, while taking her midterm, decides to answer questions incorrectly so Michael's grades are the highest out of the four in consideration for the recommendation letter after deciding that he deserves the letter more than her.
+After the midterm, they kiss and start a relationship which culminates in Honor publicly kissing him, shocking her classmates.
+She also begins to genuinely enjoy the theatre club and making real bonds with Kennedy and Travis.
 Calvin also starts to make stronger sexual advances to Honor, even going as far to sexually proposition her for the Harvard recommendation, an offer she refuses.